Axway/platform-management-docs/content/en/docs/release_notes/13_04_02_relnotes.md

 ## Fixed issue

-* Fixed an issue where users may experience an error on the *Devices* view when selecting an action when no devices are listed.
+* Fixed an issue on the *Devices* view where users may experience an error when selecting an action from the dropdown when no devices are listed.